Engagement on health

 The industry health conference on the 22 November 2016 brought people together from across the industry to promote how all parties can work together to provide effective health and wellbeing management within rail.
 It was acknowledged that health risk is referred to as the poor relation of health and safety, there is much to be done.
 This branch of healthcare is concerned with the relationship and interaction between health and work.
 But, good work is good for you!
 And, good health is also good business.

 Promoting improvements to job design was very much a central theme of the conference.
 An effective occupational health programme protects workers against work- related health risks, ensures the fitness of workers to work safely and effectively and reduces absence due to work related and non-work related illness.
-Johnny Schute emphasised the need for employees to "buy in" to the health policies that are put in place for their benefit.
+Emphasis was placed on the need for employees to "buy in" to the health policies that are put in place for their benefit.
 Further, that good health cannot be delivered without appropriate terms and conditions of service – this means that there has to be linkage with HR.
 There is still scope for delivering a better balance of safety, health policies and wellbeing.
 Effective leadership is key to delivery of the industry health strategy.

 Third annual trade union safety representatives conference - health and wellbeing